-We highly value our Veterans and Veteran’s spouses/dependents and their represented service to our country and are committed to support their educational goals and endeavors.
-UAS offers services and resources for our Veteran and Veteran’s spouses/dependents that includes a School Certifying Official that assists students using their VA Educational Benefits to pay for the cost of their education as well as a dedicated website with multiple Veteran resources.
+We highly value our veterans and veteran’s spouses/dependents and their represented service to our country and are committed to supporting their educational goals and endeavors.
+UAS offers services and resources for our veteran and veteran’s spouses/dependents that includes a designated VA School Certifying Official who assists students using their VA Educational Benefits to pay for the cost of their education as well as a dedicated website with multiple Veteran resources.

 To stay current with upcoming UAS Veteran activities as well as news, stories, and events, ask to join our UAS Veterans and Family Student Association Facebook page.